Does your company ship with FedEx? You know FedEx fuel surcharges and understand that these additional costs of transportation impact profitability.

 FedEx Express Fuel Surcharge Prices – Historical

-This surcharge is an additional fee applied to FedEx Express shipments to offset the fluctuating cost of fuel.
+This surcharge is an additional fee applied to FedEx Express shipments to offset fluctuating fuel costs.
 It’s not a fixed amount—it varies based on the weekly average of the U.S. Gulf Coast (USGC) spot price for kerosene-type jet fuel, reported by the U.S. Department of Energy.
 The surcharge is adjusted every Monday, typically with a two-week lag, to reflect recent fuel prices.

 FedEx Ground Fuel Surcharge Prices – Historical

-The FedEx Ground domestic fuel surcharge is an additional fee applied to shipments to offset the fluctuating cost of diesel fuel.
+The FedEx Ground domestic fuel surcharge is an additional fee applied to shipments to offset fluctuations in diesel fuel costs.
 This surcharge is based on the weekly U.S. on-highway average price per gallon of diesel, as published by the U.S. Department of Energy.
-The surcharge percentage is updates weekly and applies to the net transportation charges and many applicable surcharges.
+The surcharge percentage is updated weekly and applies to the net transportation charges and many applicable surcharges.
 As fuel prices rise or fall, the surcharge adjusts according to a tiered rate table published by FedEx.

 The exact percentage and structure of the surcharge may change over time, and they may differ for domestic versus international shipments or for other specific services.